Inspiration for Offline Family Fun

 Go on a micro adventure

 For something a little different, why not break the routine and try a small and achievable local adventure.
 A micro adventure is one that is low or no cost and requires little to no specialised gear or provisions.
 Stop for a picnic on a deserted beach, sleep in your garden, follow a stream, take a night walk.
-Get some ideas the Play in WA section of the Nature Play WA app, or the Activity Finder on our website.
+Get some ideas the Play in WA section of the Nature Play WA app.

 Engage in community parenting